stlab/pcl-demo/prompt.md

 ```
 ### Testing

-You can test that the code builds with `dx build --package desktop && dx build --package web && dx build --package mobile --platform desktop`
+You can test that the code builds with `dx build --package desktop`.
+Because we have no conditional compilation there's no need to build other targets to check for compile errors.

 ### Running the Web app